EnPassant123/FMCW_radar_2/README.md

 Code is still very buggy and does not pass timing.
 Use at your own risk!

-Suggested PCB changes: Use a separate LDO to power the single ended to differential amplifiers.
-Can probably reduce the noise floor a little.
+Untested PCB changes: Added LDO to cut down on power supply noise (from USB) more.

+The C code is based on libftdi1, and some changes need to be made to ftdi_stream.c